cylondata/twister2/docs/docs/release/twister2_release_0_4_0.md

 ## Next Release

-In the next release we are working onto consolidate the Apache Beam integration and improve the fault tolerance (automatic restart of wokers)
+In the next release we are working to improve the Fault tolerance, fix issues and integrate with AI systems.

 ## Components in Twister2